jhodaj/CDISC-Exercises/README.md

 # ADAE-ADSL-TO-ADTTE
-In this repository we are deriving the adtte dataset from the adae and adsl datasets.
+In this repository we are deriving the ADTTE dataset from the ADAE and ADSL datasets.